-While it’s nice to see a little flower growing between the sidewalk concrete, it can spell trouble.
-The sidewalk cracking can come from many things – for example, plants and roots growing under a concrete slab can cause expansion underneath.
+While it’s nice to see a little flower growing between your sidewalk concrete, it can spell trouble.
+Sidewalk cracks can come from a variety of sources – for example, plants and tree roots growing underneath a concrete sidewalk.
 Other troubles are freeze-and-thaw cycles and concrete upheaval.

-Plants can certainly affect the quality of your concrete sidewalk.
-However, Baird Foundation Repair has some ways to prevent plants from growing through and damaging your sidewalk.
+Plants can certainly damage the quality of your sidewalk concrete.
+However, Baird Foundation Repair has some ways to hinder plants from growing through and harming your sidewalk.

-Plants and weeds don’t actually have the strength to push through and crack concrete sidewalks.
-They go through the existing cracks, looking for exposure to grow from.
-However, when they grow, it can cause the concrete sidewalk to be uneven and can be unpleasant to look at.
+Plants and weeds don’t actually have enough strength to push through and crack concrete sidewalks themselves.
+They look for exposure and grow through the existing cracks.
+However, when they grow, they make the concrete sidewalk uneven, which can be unpleasant to look at.

 - Cut the roots